Hydrazine: Organic chemistry

 Hydrazines are part of many organic syntheses, often those of practical significance in pharmaceuticals (see applications section), as well as in textile dyes and in photography.

-Hydrazine is used in the Wolff-Kishner reduction, a reaction that transforms the carbonyl group of a ketone into a methylene bridge (or an aldehyde into a methyl group) via a hydrazone intermediate.
+Hydrazine is used in the Wolff–Kishner reduction, a reaction that transforms the carbonyl group of a ketone into a methylene bridge (or an aldehyde into a methyl group) via a hydrazone intermediate.
+Upon the catalysis with transition-metals, the hydrazones are used as organometallic reagent equivalents (HOME chemistry) for C-C bond formations.
 The production of the highly stable dinitrogen from the hydrazine derivative helps to drive the reaction.

 Being bifunctional, with two amines, hydrazine is a key building block for the preparation of many heterocyclic compounds via condensation with a range of difunctional electrophiles.
 With 2,4-pentanedione, it condenses to give the 3,5-dimethylpyrazole.
 In the Einhorn-Brunner reaction hydrazines react with imides to give triazoles.

 Being a good nucleophile, N2H4 can attack sulfonyl halides and acyl halides.
 The tosylhydrazine also forms hydrazones upon treatment with carbonyls.

 Hydrazine is used to cleave N-alkylated phthalimide derivatives.
 This scission reaction allows phthalimide anion to be used as amine precursor in the Gabriel synthesis.

 Hydrazone formation

-Illustrative of the condensation of hydrazine with a simple carbonyl is its reaction with propanone to give the diisopropylidene hydrazine (acetone azine).
-The latter reacts further with hydrazine to yield the hydrazone:
+Illustrative of the condensation of hydrazine with a simple carbonyl is its reaction with acetone to give the acetone azine.
+The latter reacts further with hydrazine to yield acetone hydrazone:

 The propanone azine is an intermediate in the Atofina-PCUK process.
 Direct alkylation of hydrazines with alkyl halides in the presence of base yields alkyl-substituted hydrazines, but the reaction is typically inefficient due to poor control on level of substitution (same as in ordinary amines).
 The reduction of hydrazones to hydrazines present a clean way to produce 1,1-dialkylated hydrazines.

 In a related reaction, 2-cyanopyridines react with hydrazine to form amide hydrazides, which can be converted using 1,2-diketones into triazines.